launchdarkly/dotnet-sdk-internal/CONTRIBUTING.md

 ### Prerequisites

-To set up your build time environment, you must [download .NET Core and follow the instructions](https://dotnet.microsoft.com/download) (make sure you have 3.1 or higher).
+To set up your build time environment, you must [download .NET and follow the instructions](https://dotnet.microsoft.com/download).
+Using the highest supported .NET version is recommended, since newer SDKs are capable of building for older target frameworks but not vice versa.

 ### Building